 The voice of a tourist has changed with the times.
 For many years, 30–49-year-olds were at the forefront of Chinese tourism because they benefited first from China’s economic boom and wanted to show off their status as higher earners.
 Now more growth is coming from different ends of the spectrum: younger people are demanding an individual adventure while older folks have become ‘silver’ tourists who want something new for them too!

-It is no surprise that people’s expectations are not the same from Guangzhou where they are less likely to be in a hurry than Beijingers for example.
+It is no surprise that people’s expectations are not the same in Guangzhou where they are less likely to be in a hurry than Beijingers for example.
 This goes for those coming from Taipei or Hong Kong as well, though the degree of patience varies with each individual traveler.
 That is why we offer bespoke tours—to accommodate these differences and cater to everyone’s needs perfectly!

 In general, they do not speak any other language than Mandarin or Cantonese, not even English.
 This requires the addition of the Chinese to your website or paper guides to better reach them.